-Use the data in the following table to use the access-policy by-mac command.
+The following table defines parameters for the access-policy by-mac command.

 Variable Value <0x00:0x00:0x00:0x00: 0x00:0x00> Adds a MAC address to the policy.
 Enter the MAC address in hexadecimal format. <allow deny></allow deny> Specifies the action to take for the MAC address.